blindman67/EZWebWorkers/README.md

  NOTE that when a worker has thrown an error it is assumed that it can no longer function correctly.
 The worker will automatically be shutdown and will not be available for any further jobs.
 All data processed by the worker for the current job will be lost.
 - **closeCallback** Optional.
 If given this callback is called when the worker closes.The callback function takes the form `workerClosingCallback(workerID, EZWebWorkersReference)` where workerID is the ID of the closed worker and `EZWebWorkersReference` is just a reference to the EZWebWorker API
  Note the reference to the API for this callback is there currently as legacy support (From when EZWebWorkers was a dynamicly created object) and may be removed at any time.
 If you need to access the API do it directly with `EZWebWorkers`
+- **readyCallback** Optional.
+Is called when the worker reports ready status.

 ###createQueue()
 Returns a queue object.
 If you have a parallel processing job you will need to have many workers assigned to the same job queue.
 Use this function to create a queue and pass it as the second argument when creating a worker (see EZWebWorkers.create for more info).